Detection and Evaluation of Clusters within Sequential Data: Methods for evaluating clusters and models

 Using $Q$ to determine the amount of useful information in clusters can help compare the quality of a number of different clusters which are output by different clustering algorithms.
 It can also happen that $Q_{\textnormal{reduced}} > Q_{\textnormal{pre-reduction}}$ due to the reduction of noise within the sequence of grouped observations.
-In fact, this effect may occur regardless of whether the task is numerically challenging.
-In the scenario where the task is numerically challenging, then the dimension reduction (from $n$ to $\numClusters$) by the map $\sigma_n$ still means that we can expect improved performance over methods that do not cluster data when fixing the computational budget.
+This effect may occur regardless of whether the task is numerically challenging.
+When the task is numerically challenging, then the dimension reduction (from $n$ to $\numClusters$) by the map $\sigma_n$ means that we can expect improved performance over methods that do not cluster data when fixing the computational budget.